Apizaco

 The city is the second in importance after the capital city, Tlaxcala.
 It is of major commercial and trade value to the state because it is halfway on the road between Mexico City and the port of Veracruz.

 The census of 2005 reported a population of 49,459 in the city of Apizaco, while the municipality had 73,097 inhabitants.
 The city is the second largest in the state in population, behind only Villa Vicente Guerrero.
 The municipality has an area of 56.83 km² (21.94 sq mi) and includes a small number of other communities, the largest of which are Santa Anita Huiloac, Santa María Texcalac, and San Luis Apizaquito.

+Etymology

+The city gets its name from the Nahuatl language words "ātl" (water), "pitzāhuac" (thin), and the suffix "co" (place), forming "Āpitzāco", or roughly "thin water place".

+Geography

+The city is located approximately 25 minutes by car from the state's capital city of Tlaxcala.